 Prior to joining CooksonPeirce, Sandie worked for such companies as Oxford Development, UBS, Gateway Financial, and BPU handling payroll, accounts payables/receivables, complex travel arrangements, conferences, and all client service needs.
 She also spent time as a shipping expeditor for a large global company supplying parts for oil rigs in Africa.

-In her spare time, Sandie is an active volunteer for Meals on Wheels, Toys for Tots, The Children’s Institute, and several Veteran’s organizations.
+In her spare time, Sandie loves to volunteer.
+Some of her favorite organizations have been Meals on Wheels, Toys for Tots, The Children’s Institute, and several Veteran’s organizations.
 In addition to coaching her son’s soccer, little league, and deck hockey teams, she managed to obtain her Financial Paraplanner Qualified Professional designation.

 On Sandie’s bucket list: Learn to play guitar and drive a race car on an actual NASCAR track.